lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Start the simulation from the equilibrated PEG and water system, and include again the parameter file by adding the following lines to the *input.lammps*:
+    Start the simulation from the equilibrated PEG-water system and include again the parameter file by adding the following lines to the *input.lammps*:

 ..  code-block:: lammps